How Credit Card Miles Work and How You Can Earn Them

 If your credit card miles are tied to an airline's frequent flyer program, you may be able to use your rewards to qualify for seat upgrades, priority boarding, free companion tickets, or other airline benefits.

 With airline frequent flyer programs, you typically only earn miles on your flights.
 So, unless you're actually a frequent flyer, it can take several months, or even years to accumulate enough miles for a flight.
 The attractive thing about credit card miles is that you don't actually have to fly to earn miles.
 You simply have to use your credit card.

 Before you can start earning miles, first you have to apply for a credit card with a miles rewards program.
 Nearly every major credit card issuer has at least one credit card with credit card miles.
-Review the offers from various credit card offers to decide which falls in line with your spending habits and your goal for earning credit card miles.
+Review the offers from various credit cards to decide which falls in line with your spending habits and your goal for earning credit card miles.
 Keep in mind that you typically need to have excellent credit to qualify for the best rewards credit cards.

 Credit cards with miles reward programs usually pay miles on all your credit card purchases, travel, and non-travel purchases alike.
 (Cash advances and balance transfers don't earn credit card miles.)
 That means you can earn enough miles for a free flight much easier and faster than you could with an airline frequent flyer program.
 (That is if you don't travel.)

 How Can You Check Your Credit Card Miles Balance?

 If you're saving up credit card miles for a trip you want to take or you just want to keep up with the miles you've accumulated, you can check your credit card miles balance on your most recent billing statement, by logging into your online credit card account, or by calling your credit card issuer.